 Under Virginia law, the Commonwealth of Virginia subsidizes a percentage of the taxes on the first $20,000 of assessed value for vehicles coded as personal use.
 Vehicles qualified for this subsidy are noted on your tax bill and show a reduction for the portion of the tax the Commonwealth will pay.
-If your qualifying vehicle's assessed value is $1,000 or less, your tax has been eliminated, and the Commonwealth's share is 100%.
+If your qualifying vehicle's assessed value is $1,000 or less, you receive full exemption from the property tax on that vehicle.
 The tax subsidy is calculated using Fairfax County's effective tax rate in effect for the current tax year.
 You are required to certify to Fairfax County annually that your vehicle remains qualified to receive the car tax subsidy.

 To qualify for the vehicle tax subsidy a vehicle: